masaers/blind/README.md

 ## blind

 Late partial binding for templated function objects in C++.
 There are two interpretations of `blind`: one is that it blindly binds arguments to a function, the other is that idenfitifcation of the version of the fucntion being called happens at call time (late), and `blind` is more readable than `lbind` for late bind.
-Don't worry if you havn't studied enough linguistics to understand the last one.
+Don't worry if you haven't studied enough linguistics to understand the last one.

 It has been designed to work as a seamless replacement for `bind` (yes, your `std::placeholders` will work just fine).

 ### Raison d'être